Small group tutoring

 - If your group already knows which tutor you would like to work with, talk to him or her about turning your one-on-one appointment into a group session.
-Once you decide on a weekly time, the Front Desk staff will create the appointment for your group.
+Once you decide on a weekly time, the front desk staff will create the weekly group meeting for your group.

-- If your group is open to working with any tutor, come in to the Tutoring Center and talk to our Front Desk staff about what you’re looking for.
+- If your group is open to working with any tutor, come in to the University Tutoring Center and talk to our front desk staff about what you're looking for.
 They will help match your group with a tutor and a weekly time that is a good fit for everyone.

 Because of the time it takes to coordinate schedules for group appointments, all group sessions are weekly, not one-time appointments.

 If you cancel a session or fail to show up for a session, it will be counted as an absence.
 After one absence, you will be blocked from group.
 If the group drops to one student, the group session will be canceled.
 Schedule sessions responsibly.
 If you cannot get a weekly group session, you can still use the walk-in labs and appointments.

 - Arrive on time and ready to work